-ADHD predominantly inattentive (ADHD-PI or ADHD-I) is one of the three subtypes of Attention-deficit hyperactivity disorder (ADHD).
+ADHD which is predominantly inattentive in nature (ADHD-PI or ADHD-I) is one of the three subtypes of Attention-deficit hyperactivity disorder (ADHD).
 While ADHD-PI is sometimes still called "attention deficit disorder" (ADD) by the general public, these older terms were formally changed in 1994 in the new Diagnostic and Statistical Manual of Mental Disorders, fourth edition (DSM-IV).

 Difficulties the children may experience:

-difficult to remain in one task or to remain still to complete a task
+Difficulty remaining on one task or to remain still to complete a task.

 Aims of Therapy:

-Improve fine and gross skills, ability to order tasks
+Improve fine and gross motor skills and the ability to order tasks.

 At Hemispheres we believe that attention difficulties are related to immaturity in the function and interaction of specific areas of the brain.
-Provide specific and specialised movements which have been purposefully developed to mature and improve the connectivity and functioning of the whole brain, including the Cerebellum, Brain Stem, Motor and Pre Frontal Cortex it is possible to improve how the brain and the body talk to each other so children can experience more control and feelings of calmness.
-Equally the children improve in their abilities to know what they are being asked to do and experience more focus when learning.
+By providing specific and specialised movements which have been purposefully developed to mature and improve the connectivity and functioning of the whole brain, including the Cerebellum, Brain Stem, Motor and Pre Frontal Cortex, it is possible to improve how the brain and the body talk to each other, so children can experience more control and greater feelings of calmness.
+Equally, children may improve in their abilities to know what they are being asked to do and experience more focus when learning.
 By learning to manage their bodies, children can learn to control their behaviour and reactions.